rolansen/rolansen.github.io/lidar_data_tutorials/ept_and_rasters.md

 {% endhighlight %}

 We also need to tell ept_python where to make requests and at what resolution.
 Below *ept_site* points to the URL of the lidar survey's corresponding EPT dataset.
-This is done because, unfortunately, WESM doesn't have an attribute for EPT URL's, but it's probably possible to construct them from other attributes.
+This is done because, unfortunately, WESM doesn't have an attribute for EPT URL's, although it's probably possible to construct them from other attributes.
 As discussed [here](https://pdal.io/en/2.4.3/stages/readers.ept.html), the resolution value for an EPT request roughly specifies a cutoff for octree leaf sizes, with at most one lidar return given per leaf.
 Once again, the chosen value here is a bit subjective.